Islamists issue rape threats to a social media user for asking Muslims to recite Azaan at lower volume

 Social media has been extensively used by many radical Islamists to victimise Hindu women in the past.
-In another such incident, one Ashi Choudhary here has been trolled and given rape threats after she, in her social media post, voiced her opinion of Azaan.
+In another such incident, one Rima Tandon (name changed) here has been trolled and given rape threats after she, in her social media post, voiced her opinion of Azaan.

 Reacting to her post, Fardeen Modal, threatened rape on the Hindu girl in a profanity-laden response on Instagram.
 She shared screenshots of the threats on Twitter.

-This man Fardeen Modal is giving rape threats to @Ashichoudhary04 because she posted this pic.
-Read the language.
-His ID : https://t.co/D30K5Lt9mg— Deepika Narayan Bhardwaj (@DeepikaBhardwaj) July 12, 2020

-Report him.
-He thinks iska koi kuch bigaad nahi sakta. @PoliceIndore he’s from Indore. @instagram @NCWIndia @MPPoliceOnline pic.twitter.com/rsWHsBzywS

-Fardeen Modal, who has a private account on Instagram, in his messages to Ashi Choudhary allegedly threatened her of rape.
-He said that she (Ashi) would only come to know then, what are the repercussions of messing with a Muslim.
-“Kattar Muslim kissi baap se nahi darta hun“, (I am a staunch Muslim, I’m not scared of anyone), wrote Fardeen in his message to Ashi.
+Fardeen Modal, who has a private account on Instagram, in his messages to Rima allegedly threatened her of rape.
+He said that she (Rima) would only come to know then, what are the repercussions of messing with a Muslim.
+“Kattar Muslim kissi baap se nahi darta hun“, (I am a staunch Muslim, I’m not scared of anyone), wrote Fardeen in his message to Rima.

-I applaud Karishma who stood for her rights .
-Azan must be banned in loudspeaker.
-There must be some short of regulation on frequency of sound .
-It’s totally disturbing.
-Our religious sentiments and mental peace matters too. #Azan #IndiaRejectsNoiseTerror pic.twitter.com/uFkZG1QwJN— 🇮🇳 आत्मनिर्भर 𝑨𝒔𝒉𝒊 𝑪𝒉𝒐𝒖𝒅𝒉𝒂𝒓𝒚 (@Ashichoudhary04) June 28, 2020

-This Tweet had not only miffed Fardeen Modal who took to Instagram to threaten Ashi of rape, but also irked another Muslim youth, Suhail Khan, who too, used extremely crass language to abuse Ashi on Twitter.
+This Tweet had not only miffed Fardeen Modal who took to Instagram to threaten Rima of rape, but also irked another Muslim youth, Suhail Khan, who too, used extremely crass language to abuse Rima on Twitter.

 Kyu Teri Maa Chodi Hai Kya Be Chinaal Ki Shakal Ki Randi Saali Bhadwi🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣— Suhail Khan (@SuhailK02476358) July 4, 2020

-Note: Editor’s Note: The identity of the girl in question has been masked since she feared for her security